guangchen811/guangchen811.github.io/content/cv.md

 # Open Source Projects
 - Creater and Matainer of [DescKGC](https://guangchen811.github.io/DescKGC/)
+  - A python package for knowledge graph completion which highlight the importance of descriptions of entities.
 - Made **small** contributions to open source projects, like [Langchain](https://langchain.com/), [SuperAGI](https://github.com/TransformerOptimus/SuperAGI).

 # Awards